-Restoration picks up the story of Empire where the Fall of Rome left off, exploring the history of attempted imperial restoration through four protagonists: three individuals and an institution.
-None of the three individuals was quite what their spin doctors claimed.
+Restoration picks up the story of Empire where my last book, The Fall of The Roman Empire left off, exploring the history of attempted imperial restoration through four protagonists: three individuals and an institution.
+None of the three individuals was quite what their spin doctors claimed . . .

 An ancient Martin Luther King

 The second imperial wannabe – the eastern Roman Emperor Justinian – is usually presented as an ancient Martin Luther King: his dream was to restore Roman rule over its old western heartlands.
 But, equally romantically, his ambitions – which led to the conquests of Vandal North Africa, Gothic Italy, and parts of Visigothic Spain – are often thought to have paved the way for the Muslim Arab conquest of most of the east Roman heartland: a nasty dose of currently fashionable imperial overstretch.
 Neither myth holds.
 New research indicates that the fall of the eastern Empire cannot be realistically traced back to Justinian.
 His regime also stumbled into a reconquest policy by accident, having lost a major war (which it deliberately provoked) against Rome’s auld Persian enemy, and survived an insurrection which left 20,000+ dead in Constantinople, and the city’s monumental centre a smouldering ruin.
 Desperate to restore some prestige, Justinian reach tentatively towards a partial conquest in North Africa and found that the entire Vandal kingdom dropped into his lap, and a conquest 'policy' was born.

 It was extremely bad form to declare yourself God's appointed ruler for the entirety of Christendom